frictionlessdata/livemark/index.md

 > https://handsontable.com/docs/9.0.0/tutorial-introduction.html

-Livemark supports CSV tables rendering (replace single quotes by back ticks) using Handsontable.
+Livemark supports CSV table rendering using Handsontable, which you can see in the example below (replace the single quotes with back ticks).
 The `data` property will be read by [Frictionless Framework](https://framework.frictionlessdata.io/) so in addition to Handsontable options you can pass a [file path](https://raw.githubusercontent.com/frictionlessdata/livemark/main/data/cars.csv) or a resource descriptor in a Frictionless format:

 ```yaml
 '''table